 - Management information systems

 - Information system analysis

 - Database design

 - Integration of nursing information systems

-A certificate program in nursing informatics can help students learn how to use information systems and technology to provide a better healthcare experience for both medical staff and patients.
-Students can learn how to create and implement information systems that are efficient and effective within a healthcare environment.
-Certificate programs generally take a year or less to complete, and some schools offer online learning.
+Students in a graduate certificate program learn how to create and implement information systems that are efficient and effective within a healthcare environment.
 Programs might include a practicum or allow students to apply work in the field toward program requirements.
 Though some programs accept graduates of bachelor's degree programs in nursing, most are offered as post-master's programs.

 The curriculum of a certificate program usually includes courses that introduce students to nursing informatics and general healthcare laws and ethics.
 Common course topics include:

 - Nursing information systems assessment

 - Maintenance of information systems

 Popular Career Options